10xcodecamp/javascript-conventions-and-code-style/README.md

 scrape-pages.js
 ```

-React components are written in PascalCase, a requirement of the React library.
+React components are written in **PascalCase**, a requirement of the React library.
 ```javascript
 import AppTemplate from "../uis/AppTemplate"
 ```

 Development constants are variables that use the `const` syntax and are set by the developer, and are not altered by the program during execution.
 They often hold "[magic numbers](https://www.quora.com/What-is-a-magic-number-in-programming)" or other hard-coded values.
-They are written in SCREAMING_SNAKE_CASE.
+They are written in **SCREAMING_SNAKE_CASE**.

 ```javascript
 const SERVER_PORT: 3000